-The Town of Framingham EDIC has completed a planning and market analysis study focused on a strategic economic development plan for the village commercial centers of Saxonville and Nobscot in North Framingham.
-The strategic economic development plan is focused on identifying actions that will lead to investment in both Saxonville and Nobscot.
-The study focuses on an area approximately one quarter mile from the main intersection of both village commercial centers.
+In 2015 the City of Framingham EDIC completed a planning and market analysis study focused on a strategic economic development plan for the village commercial centers of Saxonville and Nobscot in North Framingham.
+The strategic economic development plan focused on identifying actions that will lead to investment in both Saxonville and Nobscot.
+The study focused on an area approximately one quarter mile from the main intersection of both village commercial centers.

-The Town of Framingham solicited requests for proposals for professional assistance by a land use planning, economic development and urban design consultant to lead this effort.
-The Cecil Group, a planning and design firm located in Boston, was selected with their economic development subconsultant FXM Associates.
+The City of Framingham solicited requests for proposals for professional assistance by a land use planning, economic development and urban design consultant to lead this effort.
+The Cecil Group, a planning and design firm located in Boston, was selected with their economic development sub-consultant FXM Associates.

 The consultant team gathered input from the community to better understand the issues and opportunities of the study areas, and to identify a shared community vision for the village centers to help shape economic development strategies.
 This public outreach included stakeholder interviews, presentations at EDIC regular meetings, and three public meetings in each village center.